 Downloads and Engagement: These metrics, which measure how popular your app is, include install velocity and daily growth, and they are critical to app rankings.
 Developers can improve downloads and engagement by improving tap through rates, optimizing their App Store creatives and messaging, updating frequently, and more.

 It’s important to note that Apple takes into account App Units (first-time installs) when determining download velocity.
 This is a different metric than install figures that are provided by your Mobile Measurement Partner (MMP), as the platforms can’t see these MMP metrics, they only use their own metric for first-time installs which in Apple’s case is the App Unit metric.
-According to our research and data, driving high volumes of first time installs, or App Units is one of the most impactful things you can do to increase ranking.
+According to our research and data, driving high volumes of first-time installs, or App Units is one of the most impactful things you can do to increase ranking.

 This can be done by improving your page conversion rate for new users as well as leveraging paid User Acquisition (UA) campaigns that focus on new users as opposed to lapsed users.

 Google Play Store Rankings Factors

 The Google Play Store ranking factors and search algorithm resembles many ranking factors of the core Google Search – thus, in addition to our ASO resources, knowledge of SEO is valuable to rank in Google Play Store.

 App Name and App Description: These fields are similar to the App Store, although the Play Store’s title may occupy 50 characters and the description length is significantly longer than an App Store subtitle.
 Also, note that keyword usage is quite different.
 Google’s crawlers leverage order and repetition to determine keyword importance.
 The app name is traversed first, followed by the description, and the words that are read first are weighted more heavily.
 That said, Google’s algorithms are highly sensitive to spam and keyword stuffing, and so it is key to write both the name and description in a manner comprehensible to people.